Morgan Chua: Back to Singapore

 Returning to FEER, he remained there until changing circumstance at the publication combined with a desire to return closer to his Singaporean roots.
-He returned to Singapore in 1999 and spent the most of the next 20 years between Singapore and Tanjung Pinang, Bintan, Indonesia.
+He returned to Singapore in 1999 and spent most of the next 20 years between Singapore and Tanjung Pinang, Bintan, Indonesia.

-As a semi-retiree enjoying life, he accepted the limitations of cartooning in Singapore and became acceptable to the leaders, including doing a book of cartoons of Lee Kuan Yew which was, he said, to "show the humane side” of the leader".
+As a semi-retiree enjoying life, he accepted the limitations of cartooning in Singapore and became acceptable to the leaders, including doing a book of cartoons of Lee Kuan Yew which was, he said, to "show the humane side" of the leader".
 In a short span of 20 years back in Singapore, he had closely worked with publishers, inspired many young cartoonists and illustrators and has published a few books of cartoons, particular to Singaporean.

 In 2011, he received a complimentary letters from Lee Kuan Yew and Lee Hsien Loong for his work on Lee's late wife, Kwa Geok Choo — In Memory of Kwa Geok Choo (1921-2010), which according to Chua "is even better than the Cultural Medallion award".

 In 2013, Chua illustrated former president S. R. Nathan's 50 Stories From My Life.